Orc: Tolkien

 The term "orc" is used only once in the first edition of Tolkien's 1937 The Hobbit, which preferred the term "goblins".
 "Orc" was later used ubiquitously in The Lord of the Rings.
-The "orc-" element occurs in the sword name Orcrist, (Note: Thorin Oakenshield's Elvish sword from Gondolin.) which is given as its Elvish language name, and glossed as "Goblin-cleaver".
+The "orc-" element occurs in The Hobbit in the sword name Orcrist, (Note: Thorin Oakenshield's Elvish sword from Gondolin.) which is given as its Elvish language name, and glossed as "Goblin-cleaver".

 Stated etymology

 Tolkien began the more modern use of the English term "orc" to denote a race of evil humanoid beings.
 His earliest Elvish dictionaries include the entry Ork (orq-) "monster", "ogre", "demon", together with orqindi and "ogresse".
 He sometimes used the plural form orqui in his early texts.
 (Note: Parma Eldalamberon volume XII: "Quenya Lexicon Quenya Dictionary": 'Ork' ('orq-') monster, ogre, demon. "orqindi" ogresse.
 [The original reading of the second entry was >'orqinan' ogresse.< Perhaps the intended meaning of the earlier form was 'region of ogres'; cf. 'kalimban', 'Hisinan'.
 'The Poetic and Mythologic Words of Eldarissa' gives 'ork' 'ogre, giant' and 'orqin' 'ogress', which may be a feminine form. ...]")
 He stated that the Elvish words for orc were derived from a root ruku, "fear, horror"; in Quenya, orco, plural orkor; in Sindarin orch, plurals yrch and Orchoth (as a class).
 They had similar names in other Middle-earth languages: uruk in Black Speech; in the language of the Drúedain gorgûn, "ork-folk"; in Khuzdul rukhs, plural rakhâs; and in the language of Rohan and in the Common Speech, orka.